asclark109/python-ref/python.md

 ### Tuple
-Tuples are like lists, but they require less memory (as they are immutable) created, indexed like so:
+Tuples are like lists, but they require less memory (as they are immutable)\
+They are created, indexed like so:
 ```python
 my_tuple = (1,2,3,4,'apple')
 apple_str = my_tuple[4]